Second mate: United States

 A master of 1,600-ton vessels can, under certain circumstances, begin the application process for an unlimited third mate's license.

 If approved the applicant must then successfully pass a comprehensive license examination before being issued the license.
 Hawsepiper is an informal maritime industry term used to refer to an officer who began his or her career as an unlicensed merchant seaman and did not attend a traditional maritime college/academy to earn the officer license.
 A ship's hawsepipe is the pipe passing through the bow section of a ship that the anchor chain passes through.
 Hawsepiper refers to climbing up the hawsepipe, a nautical metaphor for climbing up the ship's rank structure.
 Hawsepiper is considered a positive term when said respectfully.
 Most hawsepipers are proud of their background and use the term to describe themselves.

 Several merchant seamen's unions offer their membership the required training to help them advance.
 Similarly, some employers offer financial assistance to pay for employee training.
 Otherwise, the mariner is responsible for the cost of the required training.

 There have been complaints that the hawsepiper progression path has been made too difficult since the requirements of STCW 95 have been enacted.
 Issues include the cost in time and money to meet formal classroom training requirements.
 Critics assert that the newer requirements will eventually lead to a shortage of qualified mariners, especially in places like the United States.

 India

 In India the authority to issue licences rests with the Directorate General of Shipping.
 To be eligible to receive such a licence a cadet must have worked for the required amount of time and have work experience which should translate into the required amount of seatime prescribed by the administration in accordance with the STCW Code 2010.
 In addition, he must possess various mandatory training in life saving, survival, fire fighting, and bridge team management, among others.
-Lastly, he must have cleared the 2MFG written and orals conducted by the various Mercantile Marine Departments, aka MMD.
+Lastly, he must have cleared the 2MFG written and orals conducted by the various Mercantile Marine Departments, MMD.
 The for the 2MFG orals a candidate may be examined by a nautical surveyor, deputy nautical advisers or the nautical adviser of India.